 4. Therapeutic peptides for the treatment of Crohn’s disease

-(The plasmids for bacterial, yeast and mammalian expression are available through Addgene and KeraFast.)
+* The plasmids for bacterial, yeast and mammalian expression are available through Addgene.

 Streptavidin monomer lacks critical intersubunit interactions that are important for stability and affinity.
 Engineering a useful monomer thus requires introducing mutations that can increase the stability of the molecule and stabilize the interaction with biotin.
 The engineered monomer can be used as a fusion protein to allow interaction with biotinylated ligands.

-The protein (mSA) was further engineered to slow the dissociation of bound biotin, as shown below.
-Mutants with slower dissociation (koff) are likely to produce more consistent labeling over time.
+* The protein (mSA) was further engineered to slow the dissociation of bound biotin.
+These mutants have slower dissociation kinetics (koff) and produce more consistent labeling over time.

 Designing epitope specific interaction